 Cafe Nero from our Antoni Porcelain Tile collection and Kenzzi’s Paloma add timeless drama to this bath.

 It’s not a modern farmhouse without a few iconic styles in the mix.
 From the clean lines of subway tile to generous-size apron sinks to the old world charm of encaustic tiles to the crispness of shiplap, signature elements in modern farmhouse design have enduring appeal.
 Oh, and let’s not forget white marble counters, floors, and walls.
 The bonus?
 Because classic design elements maintain their allure generation after generation, they help boost home values.

 Customer favorites: Portico Pearl Subway Tile; Carrara White Marble, Kenzzi Porcelain Tile, and Coal Canyon.

 A mudroom like no other: featuring Finely (Cyrus) from Everlife LVT.

 There’s plenty of wood throughout the modern farmhouse to please nature lovers and traditionalists.
 From rough-hewn mantels and wooden beams to barn doors, floors, and grand islands, natural wood tones prevail.
 And because character details dial up the warmth and relaxed vibe, the more aged and hand-scraped, the better.

 With a ‘nothing’s too precious’ sensibility, homeowners prefer the look of wood without the hassles.
-On modern farmhouse walls, backsplashes, and floors, low-maintenance surfaces (a.k.a Worry-proof Wonders) like porcelain tile and Everlife LVT in reclaimed wood looks have never been more popular.
+On modern farmhouse walls, backsplashes, and floors, low-maintenance surfaces (a.k.a Worry-proof Wonders) like porcelain tile and Everlife Luxury Vinyl Flooring in reclaimed wood looks have never been more popular.
 There’s just no going wrong with water-proof options that you can use throughout the home – especially when you can’t tell them apart from the real thing.